 Directive: BC Electrical Code Section 76 – Temporary Wiring

-This Directive is being issued by a provincial safety manager pursuant to section 30 of the Safety Standards Act.
+This directive is being issued by a Provincial Safety Manager pursuant to section 30 of the Safety Standards Act.

-- This Section of the Code covers temporary wiring installations for buildings or projects under construction or demolition and experimental or testing facilities of a temporary nature.
+- This section of the Code covers temporary wiring installations for buildings or projects under construction or demolition and experimental or testing facilities of a temporary nature.

-- The requirements of this Section supplement or amend the general requirements of this Code.
+- The requirements of this section supplement or amend the general requirements of this Code.

 Section 76 only applies to wiring that is part of a temporary installation.
 Any wiring that is part of the permanent facility is not subject to the rules in this section even if that wiring is providing power for construction or demolition.
-Permanent wiring must be installed and protected to comply with the general requirements of the code for the environment that exists at the time of installation.
+Permanent wiring must be installed and protected to comply with the general code requirements for the environment that exists at the time of installation.

 Receptacles having CSA configuration 5-15R or 5-20R installed to provide power for buildings or projects under construction or demolition shall be protected by ground fault circuit interrupters of the Class A type.

-Provincial Safety Manager - Electrical
+Provincial Safety Manager

-Bill 19 – 2003 Safety Standards Act
+Safety Standards Act

-B.C.
-Reg.
-100/2004 Electrical Safety Regulation
+Electrical Safety Regulation

-B.C.
-Reg.
-105/2004 Safety Standards General Regulation
+Safety Standards General Regulation